LorenzoDoremi/multivariable_clustering/README.md

 insert_data(sets, {"name": "New Fish", "weight": 0, "age": 99, "length": 99}, keys, save_key);

+#get data
+print(sets[0].get_JSON())

 ```

 <h2> Average Classifier </h2>

-<p> This is a classifier class that lets you train an AI to a dictionary dataset, and then will return the most probable class of a new dictionary element. </p>
+<p> This is a classifier class that lets you train an AI to a dictionary dataset, and then will return the most probable class of a new dictionary element, using a simple average algorithm </p>

 <h3> the main parameters are: </h3>